MuratBaha/MuratBaha/README.md

 I am a Web Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Turkey.

-- :telescope: I’m working as a Software Developer and contributing to frontend and backend for building web applications.
+- 💻 I’m working as a Software Developer and contributing to frontend and backend for building web applications.

+- 🔬 I develop laboratory and school management programs.

-- :seedling: Exploring Technical Content Writing.
+- 🌱 Exploring Technical Content Writing.

-- :zap: In my free time I fly as a Virtual Pilot, study new languages and technologies, and read technology articles.
+- 📑 In my free time I fly as a Virtual Pilot, study new languages and technologies, and read technology articles.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-MuratBaha-blue?style=flat&logo=Linkedin&logoColor=white)]([your-linkedin-url](https://www.linkedin.com/in/murat-baha/))